 Online equity release calculator

-Enter a few basic details (no personal details required) to see how much equity you could borrow from your home.
-These two bits of information are the main things needed to work out how much equity you can release.
+Enter a few basic details (no personal details required) to see an indicator of how much equity you could borrow from your home.

 What is equity release?

 Equity release provides a way for homeowners aged 55 and over to raise cash against the value of their home.